-NRConv converts it using models inrcl.xml and inrcl-soln.xml.
+NRConv converts it using models inrc1.xml and inrc1-soln.xml.

 Cover constraints appear as numbers of nurses wanted for each shift, for each skill.
 NRC demand constraints are not needed.
 There is a long list of resource constraints.
 It all maps easily into NRC, except as described now.